bitrise-io/devcenter/_articles/en/faq/grant-access-to-github-organization.md

 - faq
 - git
 - troubleshooting
-summary: 'This guide explains how to grant access for bitrise.io to your GitHub Organization.
+description: 'This guide explains how to grant access for bitrise.io to your GitHub Organization.
   This way Bitrise can access the Organization''s repositories. '
 redirect_from: []
 menu: